Flameis/CS362-Team3/project-docs/Beaver_Botanica.md

 # Product Description
 ## Abstract
 The campus of OSU is home to a wide diversity of plants contributed by talented botanists over the years.
 It is hard for new botany students to know where all these plants are.
-They are left with little option save for asking for help from professors or exploring the campus themselves.
-Our goal is to help these botany students by providing them an online map that can tell them where plants lie on OSU’s campus.
+They are left with little option save to ask for help from professors or explore the campus themselves.
+Our goal is to help these botany students by providing them with an online map that can tell them where plants lie on OSU’s campus.

 This project is a plant identification app for the Oregon State University campus.
 Users will take pictures of plants around campus, identify them, and upload them to a website that will show a map of campus with the locations of each identified plant.
 There will be layers to the map for each season, so users can see what plants are in bloom at any given time.
 Each plant, when clicked on, will show details of the plant that the user provides.

 ## Goal
 Our goal for this software before the end of the term is to create a map of plants on campus and allow for users to upload pictures and descriptions of plants to OSU Plant Map's database.
 Our end goal is to allow any student at OSU the ability to look-up and identify plants around the OSU campus.

-## Current Practice
+## The Problem with Current Software
-Plants are everywhere in Oregon.
-In this state alone, forests cover 30.5 million acres, or almost half the state.
-With how important plants are in our day-to-day lives, these resources below are some of the only ways we can learn about our local flora:

-* The botany department currently has a [tree inventory map](https://www.arcgis.com/apps/instant/basic/index.html?appid=097214a28e934a7681e229b41c9e0d29), but it is specific to trees and is simply an inventory system.
-* The website Pl@ntNet has a [global plant map](https://identify.plantnet.org/), but it only shows broad regional areas of where plants grow.
-* The website OregonFlora has a [Oregon plant map](https://oregonflora.org/checklists/dynamicmap.php?interface=key), but it can be hard to search through and is unhelpful to non-botanists.

-It’s because of this that we want to be able to create something that is both in-depth and local to what we live with here at OSU.
-An application like this can increase awareness and education about local flora while keeping it open for anyone to use regardless of their background in botany.

-## Novelty
-The novelty of this project is that it will be a social media plant identification app specifically for the Oregon State University campus.
-Making our app restricted to the OSU campus will allow us to make the plant map more "zoomed in" on an area.
-This is novel because most maps of plants that are out there are catalogs of plants in a region, which don't allow users to find more specific locations of plants.
-Our app will be a user driven plant identification system that will allow users to identify and map plants on campus themselves, as well as drive social interaction based around the plants.

-## Effects
-The target audience of Plant Map will be botany students and other such interested parties at OSU.
-With this software they will be able to easily look up and find plants around the OSU campus.
-This will save them time looking around to identify a plant and it will also help them study various plant types at OSU.
-Additionally, this software will help entertain visitors and regular students of OSU by giving them a tool to find cool plants around campus that they may not have otherwise known existed.

-## Technical Approach
-The idea is to use a SQL database that holds each plant identified by the users.
-The website will display a map and overlay each plant's location using the Google Maps API and querying the database through code.
-We are still deciding on how exactly we will build the website.
+There are three major problems that plague botanical software.
+These are poor design, broad location size, and overly scientific nomenclature.
+For example, while Oregon State University does offer plant identification software, it encapsulates the entire state of Oregon and only uses the scientific names of these plants.
+A student with a passing interest in botany would not be able to understand what they are looking for without having to do their research.
+Educational resources deserve to be easy to use and understandable to someone uneducated on the subject.

+## Our Solution - Beaver Botanica
+Beaver Botanica is a plant identification software by students of Oregon State, for the students of Oregon State.
+Unlike most identification software, Beaver Botanica only encapsulates the Oregon State University campus.
+Our software will be a web app based on HTML, CSS, and Javascript using the React.JS library.
+The backend of our software will be built in MySQL and Javascript using the Node.js and Express libraries.
+We have chosen all these languages mainly because everyone on the team has experience with them and can therefore competently make their changes or give their feedback if need be.
+The goal of Beaver Botanica is to be a community-driven plant identification app that is user-friendly and allows people of all backgrounds to engage with botany.

-## Risks
+## Testing Our Solution
-One of the largests risks with developing OSU Plant Map software is in making sure the system is scalable.
-We, as a 7 person team, will not be able to map out all the plants spanning the whole OSU campus.
-Our solution to this will be allowing users of OSU Plant Map to upload pictures and information to the database.

-With the large amount of plants and people we will need to make sure our software can be scaled up to allow for more information.
-This will be difficult as we will have to think ahead and design our system carefully.
-To mitigate this risk, our team will research early on how to make our system scalable so that we always code with the expectation of scalability.
+We’ll be testing our solution in three areas: User Experience, Performance, and Reliability.
+In terms of user experience, we want our website to be intuitive for all users, regardless of their botany knowledge.
+To test this, we’ll have students and faculty use the platform and provide feedback.
+This will help us create an engaging platform that makes finding and identifying plants easy and enjoyable.

+Since Beaver Botanica will be used while walking around campus, it needs to be fast and responsive.
+We’ll conduct real-world testing around OSU’s campus to check how well the site functions under different network conditions.
+This will meet our goal of creating a fast learning website that students can use on the go.

+Plant identification is a core function of our platform, so we’ll test the reliability of our platform by determining whether users can correctly identify and label plants using our system.
+This includes comparing user-submitted data to verified sources, and adjusting our search features to improve accuracy.
+This will help make Beaver Botanica a reliable resource for learning and discovery.

+To test for reliability, we need a reliable dataset.
+OSU’s Department of Horticulture has a database of over 1,800 landscape plants, which will provide a strong foundation of verified plant species and will ensure that our database starts off with accurate information.
+Since Beaver Botanica is a community-driven platform, users will play a key role in expanding our dataset.
+Students and faculty will be able to identify plants, share their observations, and contribute new data points.
+Over time, this will help build a dynamic and ever-growing map of OSU’s plant life.

+To measure the success of Beaver Botanica, we will evaluate two metrics: identification accuracy and user experience.
+Since plant identification is at the core of our platform, we need to ensure that the information users submit is reliable.
+We will compare user-submitted plant identifications with verified sources from the OSU Department of Horticulture.
+This will help us assess how well the platform guides users in correctly identifying plants.

+Beyond being functional, Beaver Botanica should be engaging and easy to use.
+To measure this, we will gather feedback through user surveys and track engagement metrics, such as how often users return to the platform and contribute new plant observations.
+By analyzing these metrics, we can ensure Beaver Botanica makes learning about plants on campus an enjoyable experience.

 ## Major Features
 * Movable map interface that displays plant locations